A Common Cause of Low Back and Sciatic Pain – The Piriformis

 Other suggestions to prevent Piriformis TrPs

 Our bodies were designed to move.
 It is important to keep moving.
 Try not to sit down for more than an hour at a time.
-Stand up, take breaks, go for a walk, and stretch your body throughout the day.
+Stand up, take breaks, go for a walk, and move your body throughout the day.
 Lack of movement causes muscle dysfunction.
 Proper movement is key to an active healthy life.
-With an exercise program that focuses on functional movement patterns with core strength and stabilization, regular full body massage (self massage or professional), and full body flexibility you will reduce your chances for chronic pain and injuries.
+With an exercise program that focuses on functional movement patterns with core strength and stabilization, regular full body massage (self-massage or professional), and full body flexibility you will reduce your chances for chronic pain and injuries.

 Running/walking